|a studio kit for jewellery, gold, and silver||kilns at paragonkilns.co.uk or making jewellery at kitiki.co.uk|

-The kit comprises a motor base, an 1100cc plastic drum, 1000gms of mixed-shape rust-resistant stainless steel shot, and 225cc of barrelling compound to keep the drum, the shot, and your work clean.
-1000gms of media is right for the drum size: 500gms isn't enough.
+The kit comprises a motor base, an 1150cc plastic drum, 500gms of mixed-shape corrosion-resistant stainless-steel shot, and 225cc of barrelling compound to keep the drum, the shot, and your work clean.

 To look at the pop-up photos, hold your mouse over the zoom buttons below: you don't need to click.

-The kit comrises a motor base, an 1100cc plastic barrel, 1000gms of mixed-shape rust-resistant stainless steel shot, and 225cc of barrelling compound to keep the drum, the shot, and your work clean.
+The kit comprises a CE Marked motor base, an 1150cc 147mm x 113mm diameter plastic barrel, 500gms of mixed-shape rust-resistant stainless-steel shot, and 225cc of barrelling compound to keep the drum, the shot, and your work clean.
 The kit uses the Beach ST3 motor base which is guaranteed by the manufacturer for five years: providing you've cared for it.

 The motor is rated at 230V-240V 25W, so can use a regular mains socket.
 It's fully-enclosed inside a vented aluminium case rather than, as with some tumblers, exposed at one end: so it's less prone to damage and damp, and takes up less space.

-The barrel revolves on two rubber rollers, one of which is turned by the motor.
-There are two plastic barrel-end-stops and a neoprene drive belt can be adjusted if it eventually needs tightening.
-However, it's intended to be loose.
+The barrel revolves on two plastic rollers, one of which is turned by the motor.
+There are two plastic barrel-end-stops and a neoprene drive belt which can be adjusted for tension, although it's intended to be loose.

-As you can see in the photo, the 1100gm plastic drum uses the full width of the tumbler body, so you can't use a larger drum or two smaller drums at the same time.
+As you can see in the photo, the 1150cc plastic drum uses the full width of the tumbler body, but you can use two smaller 480cc plastic drums at the same time.

 The instructions for all the tumblers and polishers can be printed here, using the instructions link below the menu bar near the top of the page.

 Plastic drums are a bit fiddlesome to open and close.
-However, to make the lid easier to push on, it needs to stand in hot water.
+However, to make the lid easier to push on, stand it in hot water.
 When it's on, the drum needs to be squeezed to expel as much air as possible because, during prolonged tumbling, the air warms up and expands and can cause the drum to leak.

 To make the lid easier to pull off, the whole drum needs to stand in hot water.
 Prising it off is a good way to break your nails and there's a slight risk that it will suddenly come off and you'll spill your work, shot or grit, and soapy water.

-If you have to work in the same room, plastic drums are very noisy: especially as some glass, rocks, and stones might need to tumble for days, or even weeks.
+If you have to work in the same room, plastic drums are noisier than rubber: especially as some glass, rocks, and stones might need to tumble for days.

-Rubber drums are better, quieter, and don't leak.
-They're simpler to fill and empty than plastic drums as they use a different lid mechanism: at one end there's an inner metal lid, a rubber sealing ring, an outer metal lid, and a retaining wing-nut.
+A rubber drum is simpler to fill and empty than a plastic drum as it has a different lid: at one end there's an inner metal lid, a rubber sealing ring, an outer metal lid, and a retaining wing-nut.

 |USING THIS TUMBLER FOR GLASS, METALS, MINERALS, ROCKS, AND STONES|

-If you've already bought this tumbler for jewellery and metals, but now want to smooth and polish glass, rocks, and stones, you'll need a three-grit pack with 450gms of 80 grit, 450gms of 220 grit, and 450gms of 400 grit, 200 gms of zinc oxide polish, and 250gm of plastic pellets.
+If you've already bought this tumbler for jewellery, metals, gold, and silver, but now want to try glass, metals, minerals, rocks, and stones, you'll need a three-grit pack with 400gms of 80 grit, 400gms of 220 grit, and 340gms of 400 grit, 200 gms of zinc oxide polish, and 250gm of plastic pellets.